TuftsUniversity/tufts-alma-add-stat-category-type-mapping/README.md

 The input file, which the script will ask for in a file picker, needs to have the following fields, **with no header**, in a **tab-delimited** .txt file
   - Statistical Category Description
-  - Statistical Category Type (likely all the same import)
+  - Statistical Category Type (likely all the same in import)

 In the applications directory, create a secrets folder, and inside that folder a secrets.py file.